 Carson turned 4 months old on February 1, 2020.
 (Courtesy: Kari Erdman)

-According to Dr. Saarel, Carson may need some minor procedures in the future, but expects him to live a relatively normal and active life.
-“He's gaining weight.
-He’s eating.
-He's got good color.
-He’s vigorous.
-He's laughing and playing.
-Carson is doing all the things he should.”
+Carson's doctors say he may need some minor procedures in the future, but they expect him to live a relatively normal and active life.
+They add he's gaining weight, eating, has good color, is vigorous and is laughing and playing.
+Carson is doing all the things he should.

 Kari believes likewise.
 “We are thankful for each and every day, and every milestone Carson reaches is a blessing,” she exudes.
 “We look forward to Carson’s future and watching him grow.”